Bring rhythms of fixed-hour prayer to your family

 Because creating a new rhythm within a family can feel daunting

 The four liturgies come with a resource guide which includes helpful suggestions for how to get started and a few ideas for engaging children of younger ages.
 Our hope is that these liturgies will provide just enough structure for you to feel supported in bringing this prayer practice to your family in a meaningful way.

 We are making these available with a donation of any size.
-Use the link below or you can donate on the “Give” page of our website (designate your gift to the Fixed-Hour Prayers for Families).
+Use the link below.
 When you make a donation an email receipt is sent, and the receipt will include links to download prayers and the document with guidance.

 Join thousands of pastors and spiritual leaders

 Receive Beyond Words®, reflections on the soul of leadership.
 Written by Ruth Haley Barton, each reflection provides spiritual guidance and encouragement for those seeking to be in God for the world.